vuejs/v2.vuejs.org/source/api/directives.md

 ### v-transition

-- This directive takes a registered asset id.
+- This directive takes an optional registered asset id.

 ### v-partial